EGI-Federation/lcg-info/README.md

 git checkout X.X.X
 # Building in a container
-docker run --rm -v $(pwd):/source -it centos:7 yum install -y rpm-build make rsync gcc cd /source && make rpm
+docker run --rm -v $(pwd):/source -it centos:7 yum install -y rpm-build yum-utils cd /source yum-builddep -y lcg-info.spec make rpm
 ```

 The RPM will be available into the `build/RPMS` directory.

-## Installing from source

-This procedure is not recommended for production deployment, please consider
-using packages.

-Get the source by cloning this repo and do a `make install`.
+## Preparing a release

+- Prepare a changelog from the last version, including contributors' names
+- Prepare a PR including
+  - Update of version and changelog in `lcg-info.spec`
+  - Update of version and changelog in `debian/changelog`
+  - Update of authors in `AUTHORS`
+- Once the PR has been merged draft a new release from master in GitHub
+  - using the vX.X.X format for the tag version
+  - using the X.X.X for the release title
+  - adding changelog in the description
+  - Publish the release

+Packages will be built using Travis and attached to the release page.

 ## History